Home » 22 BEST THINGS TO DO IN UBUD – The Complete Guide

 Stroll through the Ubud market

 One of the things you can’t miss during your stay in Ubud is a visit to the Ubud Market.
 The traditional, local, market where vegetables and other food is sold starts from 3 AM until 8 AM.
-Around 9 AM, the local market changes into the Art Market, mainly focussed on tourist.
-At the Art market they sell everything from handbags, clothes, kitchenware, decorations, paintings, souvenirs and much more.
-The woven round ratan bag, shown on the picture below, became a worldwide fashion item.
-As a result, you will see these hand bags everywhere in Bali!
+Around 9 AM, the local market changes into the Art Market, mainly focussed on tourists.
+At the Art market you can find everything from handbags, clothes, kitchenware, decorations, paintings, souvenirs and much more.

 The Ayung river in Ubud is considered as the best white water rafting river in Bali.
 The Ubud stream is the most extended river on the island of Bali.
 The Ayung whitewater river has a length of approximately 68 kilometers.
 During the water rafting adventure you can enjoy the Bali rainforests, wildlife and lush green rice fields.
 These tours are suitable for beginners and available year-round.